lieb/postdove/doc/postfix_configuration.md

 We won't go into the details here so if one wants to know what an SQL view is, consult the *Sqlite* documentation or any book on SQL.
 The important thing is that the *view* is internal to the database library and schema.
-It completely encapsulates all the query complexity into a simple query returning one result.
+It completely encapsulates all the query complexity into a simple `SELECT` query returning one result.
 An examination of some of the view definitions in the schema show just how messy things can be.